Cleaning a House With Cats

 Replace The Filters (before and after cleaning)

 Replacing the furnace filters in your new home should already be standard practice.
 But if it is not, and you are moving into a home that previously had pets, then getting a new filter should be a priority.
-A clean filter ensures that your home isn’t circulating dander and allergens around the house.
+A clean filter ensures that your home isn’t circulating dander and allergens around the house and will do a lot to decrease allergic reactions.

-It would help if you always replaced the filters when moving into a new house, but it is more important when moving into a home that previously occupied pets.
+It would help if you always replaced the A/C or furnace filters when moving into a new house, but it is more important when moving into a home that previously occupied pets.

 Vacuuming and sweeping can help to reduce the amount of loose hair in your home.
 Still, they will never be able to eliminate it completely.
 One way to help reduce the amount of pet hair in your home is to invest in high-quality air filters for your HVAC system.